dmbarbour/glas/docs/GlasApps.md

 A step that returns successfully is committed.
 A failed step is aborted then retried, implicitly waiting for changes to external conditions.
 The first step receives 'init' and the final step returns 'halt'.
 Intermediate steps receive and return 'step'.
 This is an example of a *transaction machine* - modeling an application as a repeating transaction.

 Transaction machines are conceptually simple yet offer a robust foundation for reactivity, concurrency, and process control.
-However, these benefits rely on optimizations that are difficult to implement for a basic step function.
-To solve this, I develop a process network model within this document.
+However, these benefits rely on optimizations that are difficult to robustly implement on step functions.
+To resolve this, I develop the 'proc' program model.

 ## Transaction Machines